Teoscar Hernández Player Props: Mariners vs. Rockies

 Teoscar Hernández At The Plate

-- Hernandez is batting .236 with two doubles, three home runs and a walk.
+- Hernandez is hitting .250 with two doubles, three home runs and a walk.

-- Hernandez will look to extend his five-game hitting streak.
-He's batting .348 with one homer during his last games.
+- Hernandez enters this game on a six-game hitting streak.
+In his last outings, he's hitting .364 with one homer.

-- In 14 games played this season, he has homered in two of them.
+- He has homered in two of 15 games played this year, and in 4.7% of his plate appearances.

-- In four games this season (28.6%), Hernandez has picked up an RBI, including two games with multiple runs batted in.
+- Hernandez has driven in a run in five games this year (33.3%), including two games with multiple runs batted in.

-- He has scored at least once four times this year (28.6%), including one multi-run game.
+- He has scored at least one run four times this season (26.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.